ctkelley/NotebookSIAMFANL/README.md

 # Solving Nonlinear Equations with Iterative Methods: <br> Solvers and Examples in Julia

-# Warning!
-Breaking changes coming to nsold.jl within a week.
-Watch this space....
+# Warning! nsold.jl now wants the Jacobian call to look like J!(FP,FV,x) or J!(FP,FV,x,pdata).
+FP and FV have swapped places.

 # Notebook version 0.2.1